 Bear in mind that Shake is intended for mobile testing only, so if you’re working with websites or desktop apps, this tool is not a good fit.

-But if you’re debugging a mobile app, you should take advantage of the free trial and see how Shake can assist your team in bug reporting.
+But if you’re debugging a mobile app, you should take advantage of the free tier and see how Shake can assist your team in bug reporting.

 This tool can aid your debugging efforts by detecting memory leaks, code coverage gaps, and performance bottlenecks.